-The instance_run() function is the main function for the instance; it should be run periodically or as a result of a pending interrupt.
-It checks if there are any outstanding events (once an interrupt happens instance_txcallback() or instance_rxcallback() is called and acted upon (it will schedule a response or reenable the receiver), and then DW1000 TX or RX event is processed and queued up in the event queue) that need to be processed and calls the testapprun() function to process them.
-It also checks if any timers have expired (e.g. Sleep timer).
-Below paragraphs describe the testapprun() sate machine in detail:
+The $tag\run()$ function is the main function for the tag instance; it should be run periodically.
+It checks if there are any outstanding events.
+Once the interrupt happens relevant callback function is called $rx\ok\cb\tag()$ , $rx\to\cb\tag()$ , $rx\err\cb\tag()$ or $tx\conf\cb\tag()$ and acted upon.
+Some events will schedule a response or re-enable the receiver, but also read the relevant TX/RX data from the DW1000 and queued it up in the event queue so that the application can process it in the background.
+The application internal timers are also checked in the $tag\run()$ function (e.g. Sleep timer).
+Below paragraphs describe the $tag\app\run()$ sate machine in detail:

-6.3.1 Initial state: TA_INIT
+6.3.1 Initial state: TA INIT

-Function testapprun() contains the state machine that implements the two-way ranging function, the part of the code executed depends on the state and is selected by the "switch (inst->testAppState)" statement at the start of the function.
-The initial state "case TA_INIT"1 performs initialisation and determines the next state to run depending on whether the "inst->mode" is selecting Tag, Anchor or Listener operation.
-Let's assume it is a tag and follow the execution of the next state.
-In the case of a tag we want to go to Sleep state after which we'll initiate the ranging exchange, thus the state "inst->testAppState" is changed to "TA_TXPOLL_WAIT_SEND" and "inst->instToSleep" is set to TRUE.
+Function tag\app\run () contains the state machine that implements the tag side of the two-way ranging function, the part of the code executed depends on the state and is selected by the "switch (inst->testAppState)" statement at the start of the function.
+The initial state "case TA\INIT"1 performs initialisation and determines the next state to run.
+In the case of a tag we want to go to Sleep state after initialisation, and then wake up and start the ranging exchange, thus the state "inst->nextState" is changed to "TA\TXPOLL\WAIT\SEND" and "inst->instToSleep" is set to TRUE.

-6.3.2 State: TA_SLEEP_DONE
+6.3.2 State: TA\SLEEP\DONE

 In this state the microprocessor will wake up the DW1000 from DEEP SLEEP once the sleep timeout expires.
-After waking up any of the DW1000 registers that are not preserved will be re-programmed and the state will change to inst->testAppState = inst->nextState; which will be "TA_TXPOLL_WAIT_SEND".
+After waking up any of the DW1000 registers that are not preserved will be re-programmed and the state will change to inst->testAppState = inst->nextState; which will be "TA\TXPOLL\WAIT\SEND".

 Note: In order to minimise power, the microprocessor uses DW1000 RSTn pin to notify when the DW1000 enters the INIT mode after wake up and is ready for operation.
 This minimises the time microprocessor would otherwise wait before polling to check that DW1000 has entered INIT state.
-Before reading or writing over SPI the micro needs to make sure the DW1000 is in IDLE, the time to IDLE will take 35 us.
-Here we do 4 dummy reads to make sure DW1000 is in IDLE before writing to it.
+Before reading or writing over SPI the micro needs to make sure the DW1000 is in IDLE, the time to IDLE will take 35 $\mu$ s.
+The wake up function is $port_wakeup_dw1000_fast()$ .

-6.3.3 State: TA_TXPOLL_WAIT_SEND
+6.3.3 State: TA\TXPOLL\WAIT\SEND

-In the state "case TA_TXPOLL_WAIT_SEND", we want to send the Poll message, so firstly we set up the destination address and all the other parameters/bytes of the Poll message.
+In the state "case TA\TXPOLL\WAIT\SEND", we want to send the Poll message, so firstly we set up the destination address and all the other parameters/bytes of the Poll message.
 The Poll message is a broadcast message as the destination address is set to 0xffff.

-The testapprun() state machine state is set to "TA_TX_WAIT_CONF", and as that state has more than one use, "inst->previousState = TA_TXPOLL_WAIT_SEND" is set to as a control variable.
+The tag\app\run () state machine state is set to "TA\TX\WAIT\CONF", and as that state has more than one use, "inst->previousState = TA\TXPOLL\WAIT\SEND" is set to as a control variable.

-Note: In the case if a tag sending the Poll message, this message is sent immediately (by a call to dwt_starttx) and tag's Final message is sent with a delayed send command (state "case TA_TXFINAL_WAIT_SEND" as described in section 6.3.8 below), it is required to send the message at an exact and specific time with respect to the arrival of the message soliciting the response.
+Note: In the case if a tag sending the Poll message, this message is sent immediately (by a call to dwt\starttx) and tag's Final message is sent with a delayed send command (state "case TA\TXFINAL\WAIT\SEND" as described in section 6.3.8 below), it is required to send the message at an exact and specific time with respect to the arrival of the message soliciting the response.
 To do this we use delayed send.
-This is selected by the "delayedTx" second parameter to function instancesenddlypacket().
+This is selected by the "delayedTx" second parameter to function instance\send\delayed\frame ().